bschwind/opencascade-rs/docs/writing_bindings.md

 }
 ```

-### Step 5 - Link to the OpenCascade libraries in `build.rs`
+### Step 6 - Link to the OpenCascade libraries in `build.rs`

 OpenCascade is split up into lots of smaller libraries, and sometimes if you're bringing in new functionality for the first time, you may need to link to a new library.
 Otherwise you'll run into huge amounts of linker errors if you try to build a binary based on this new code.

 In the case of adding STEP file support, we need to link to five (!) different libraries.
-We'll add them in `build.rs`:
+We'll add them in `opencascade-sys/build.rs`:

 ```rust
 println!("cargo:rustc-link-lib=static=TKSTEP");